marcioAlmada/annotations/README.md

 ## Contributions

 Found a bug?
 Have an improvement?
 Take a look at the [issues](https://github.com/marcioAlmada/annotations/issues).
-Please, send pull requests to develop branch only.

 ### Guide